CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > report does not expose any sensitive data, such as passwords,
 > tokens, or personal information.

+It is worth reminding users that they may be credited publicly:

+> Project maintainers will normally credit the reporter when a
+> vulnerability is disclosed or fixed.
+If you do not want to be
+> credited publicly, please indicate that in your report.

 We recommend that you add note about also copying CPANSec on the notification if help is required triaging the issue, or if the issue is being actively exploited.
 CPANSec provides support to reporters